-The Beginner’s Guide To Baking with Whole Grain
+The Best Beginner’s Guide To Baking with Whole Grain

-Our pastry chef got together with our world-renowned food scientist, and they put together these essential tips to help guide you on your journey toward using more grain.
+Our Corporate Executive Chef got together with a world-renowned food scientist, and they put together these essential tips to help guide you on your journey toward using more grain.
 We hope it helps!

 baked-muffins-side-by-side-interior-texture

 Have you ever looked at a list of whole grains and wondered how to use them in baking instead of cooking them?
-We get questioned about whole grain baking often.
-This baking guide covers some of the basics but it will help you immensely.
+We are often questioned about whole-grain baking.
+This baking guide covers some of the basics, but it will help you immensely.

 Doughs made with whole grains have: